19.10 WHO FCTC in a domestic context: Case study example of Australia’s Tobacco Plain Packaging

 Recommendation

 Packaging and product design are important elements of advertising and promotion.
 Parties should consider adopting plain packaging requirements to eliminate the effects of advertising or promotion on packaging.
-Packaging, individual cigarettes or other tobacco products should carry no advertising or promotion, including design features that make products attractive.
+Packaging, individual cigarettes or other tobacco products should carry no advertising or promotion, including design features that make products attractive.’

-19.10.1 Role of the WHO FCTC in development of the tobacco plain packaging measures
+19.0.1 Role of the WHO FCTC in development of the tobacco plain packaging measures

-The explanatory memorandum accompanying the Tobacco Plain Packaging Bill stated that the introduction of plain packaging for tobacco products was ‘one of the means by which the Australian Government will give effect to Australia's obligations under the World Health Organization Framework Convention on Tobacco Control’,6 citing Articles 5, 11 and 13 of the WHO FCTC in support.
+The explanatory memorandum accompanying the Tobacco Plain Packaging Bill 2011 stated that the introduction of plain packaging for tobacco products was ‘one of the means by which the Australian Government will give effect to Australia’s obligations under the World Health Organization Framework Convention on Tobacco Control’,6 citing Articles 5, 11 and 13 of the WHO FCTC in support.

-19.10.2 Role of the WHO FCTC in defending the tobacco plain packaging measure
+19.0.2 Role of the WHO FCTC in defending the tobacco plain packaging measure

 Australia’s tobacco plain packaging scheme has faced three legal challenges — a domestic constitutional challenge before the High Court of Australia; a challenge by Cuba, the Dominican Republic, Honduras and Indonesia before the World Trade Organization; and by Philip Morris Asia (PMA) under a 1993 Hong-Kong Australia Bilateral Investment Treaty (‘BIT’).

-The High Court of Australia dismissed a domestic constitutional challenge to Australia's Tobacco Plain Packaging Act 2011 by British American Tobacco, Japan Tobacco, Imperial Tobacco and Philip Morris.
-9 The Court held that the Tobacco Plain Packaging Act did not constitute an ‘acquisition of property'.
-The Court held that although the Act regulated the tobacco manufacturers' intellectual property rights and imposed controls on the packaging and presentation of tobacco products, it did not confer a proprietary benefit or interest on the Australian Government or any other person and therefore the provision of just terms compensation was not required.9
+The High Court of Australia dismissed a domestic constitutional challenge to Australia’s Tobacco Plain Packaging Act 2011 by British American Tobacco, Japan Tobacco, Imperial Tobacco and Philip Morris.10 The Court held that the Tobacco Plain Packaging Act did not constitute an ‘acquisition of property’.
+The Court held that although the Act regulated the tobacco manufacturers’ intellectual property rights and imposed controls on the packaging and presentation of tobacco products, it did not confer a proprietary benefit or interest on the Australian Government or any other person and therefore the provision of just terms compensation was not required.10

 Whilst the WHO FCTC did not feature prominently in the High Court decision, the WHO FCTC was an important part of Australia’s defence in the investment arbitration case brought by Philip Morris Asia (PMA) against Australia’s tobacco plain packaging measure under the BIT between Australia and Hong Kong.
 PMA claimed that the Australian Government had breached its obligations under the treaty, arguing that the plain packaging legislation expropriated its intellectual property, and that PMA was not afforded fair and equitable treatment.